Beorhtmund/beorhtmund.github.io/README.md

 FIX: I couldn't figure out how to place HTML code inside the code elements, so I will need to use jQuery's .text() function.
 The content's left margin for mobile needs to be fixed.

 ## Random Quote Machine
-This is coming soon.
-It will be made using React, Bootstrap and Sass.
+Coming soon.
+This will be made using React, Bootstrap and Sass.
 \
 \
 \